 Kava may have severe side effects and should not be used by everyone.
 Kava has caused liver failure in previously healthy people.
 You should not use kava for longer than 3 months without consulting your doctor.

 Before you use kava, consider that it:

 Reports from Germany and Switzerland about kava causing serious liver problems have led to the recent removal of these products from shelves in Britain.
 Other countries have advised consumers to avoid using kava until further information is available.

 In the United States, the FDA advises people who have liver disease or liver problems, or people who are taking medicines that can affect the liver, to consult a doctor or pharmacist before using products that contain kava.
-People who use a dietary supplement that contains kava and experience signs of illness should consult a doctor.
+People who use a natural health product that contains kava and experience signs of illness should consult a doctor.
 Symptoms of serious liver disease include brown urine as well as yellowing of the skin or of the whites of the eyes.
 Other symptoms of liver disease may include nausea, vomiting, light-coloured stools, unusual tiredness, weakness, stomach or abdominal pain, and loss of appetite.

 Always tell your doctor if you are using a natural health product or if you are thinking about combining a natural health product with your conventional medical treatment.
 It may not be safe to forgo your conventional medical treatment and rely only on a natural health product.
 This is especially important for women who are pregnant or breastfeeding.

 When using natural health products, keep in mind the following: